 The bottom line is that, after you identify the channels you are going to use to drive awareness for your project online, spend some time exploring the culture and characteristics of each channel so you create content that fits.

 Next, the online content plan needs to be considered in the context of the whole production because it affects the shooting schedule, budget, etc. This is particularly so for scripted shows.
-If you are planning to shoot extra scripted videos or images that need to be in character and fully staged (lighting, wardrobe, hair, makeup), we recommend including it in the original production schedule.
+If you are planning to shoot extra scripted videos or images that need to be in character and fully staged (lighting, wardrobe, hair, under eye masks, makeup), we recommend including it in the original production schedule.
 The additional content can affect cast and crew agreements, too, so best to contemplate and negotiate the entire scope of work at once (acknowledging that different union rates will often apply to digital material).

 If you would like to learn more about building assets for Facebook, Instagram and Youtube, check out our upcoming webinars through our training arm – Magnify Discovery Lab (MDL).
 And we’d love to hear from you — how are you approaching the content plan for your audience engagement strategy?